nathimiki/Kuada_Nathalia_HW3/README.md

 # Kuada_Nathalia_HW3

 Project: Interactive Information Poster<br>
-Interactive Infographic about a Manual How to Survive a Zombie Apocalypse<br>
+Interactive Infographic about a Manual for How to Survive a Zombie Apocalypse, designed for Multimedia Authoring 2 and Eletronic Image Production (Interactive Media Design Program - Fanshawe College)<br>

 Author:
 - Nathalia Miki Kuada<br>